CarmenVarelaLab/Spikes/README.md

 1.- Do not use analysis code as a black box.
 Look at the raw data and processed data.

-2.- Use scripts as a starting point.
-E.g., event detection scripts may require parameters to be adjusted for different brain regions, subjects, etc.
+2.- Use scripts as a starting point and adjust as needed.

 periEvHistogram :  calculate the average peri-event histogram in spikes/sec given the spike times and event times